Investing in airports

 High quality airports benefit from a near monopoly stream of passengers from which they are able to generate both aeronautical and commercial revenues.
 Regulation is structured to allow the aeronautical operations (including passenger, landing and ancillary fees) to earn returns in line with the cost of capital, whilst there are typically no restrictions placed on the returns that can be generated from non-aeronautical operations, such as retail, parking and commercial property.

-Airports form a core part of MFG Asset Management’s definition of infrastructure and have, over time, delivered robust financial performance and generated healthy returns for investors.
+Airports form a core part of Magellan’s definition of infrastructure and have, over time, delivered robust financial performance and generated healthy returns for investors.
 We believe that airports remain a global growth sector and offer an attractive balance of regulated and competitive earnings potential.

 Source ICAO, Airbus, GMF 2018.
 RPK = Revenue Passenger Kilometer